DeviceMonitor#

 - class DeviceMonitor

-- add_filter(classes: str | None = None, caps: Caps | None = None) int #
+- add_filter(classes: str | None = None, caps: Caps | None = None) int#

 Adds a filter for which

-will be returned.If this function is called multiple times to add more filters, each will be matched independently.
+Devicewill be monitored, any device that matches all these classes and theCapswill be returned.If this function is called multiple times to add more filters, each will be matched independently.
 That is, adding more filters will not further restrict what devices are matched.

 The

-are not intersected with caps filters added using this function.Filters must be added before the
+Capssupported by the device as returned byget_caps()are not intersected with caps filters added using this function.Filters must be added before the

-is started.Added in version 1.4.
+DeviceMonitoris started.Added in version 1.4.

 - Parameters: